YongqiDong/YongqiDong.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
-Publications will be regularly updated on my [Google Scholar](https://scholar.google.com/citations?user=L2kD-DwAAAAJ&hl=en) profile and [ResearchGate](https://www.researchgate.net/profile/Yongqi-Dong) profile.
+My publications will be regularly updated on [Google Scholar](https://scholar.google.com/citations?user=L2kD-DwAAAAJ&hl=en) profile and [ResearchGate](https://www.researchgate.net/profile/Yongqi-Dong) profile.

 ## Working Papers
 1. **Dong, Y.**, Farah, H., & van Arem, B. (2022).
 "Towards Developing Socially-Compliant Automated Vehicles: State of the Practice, Experts Expectations, and a Conceptual Framework", Accepted by the *4th Symposium on Management of Future Motorway and Urban Traffic Systems 2022 (MFTS2022)*, to be submitted to Journal of *Transport Reviews*.